esl/MongoosePush/README.md

     ]
 ```

-This part of configuration relates only to `REST` endpoints that `MongoosePush` exposes.
+This part of configuration relates only to `HTTP` endpoints that `MongoosePush` exposes.
 Here you can set bind IP adress (option: `ip`), port and paths to your `HTTP` `TLS` certificates.
 You should ignore other options unless you know what you're doing or you're going to get to know by reading [maru's documentation](https://maru.readme.io/docs).

-You may entirely skip the `maru` config entry to disable `REST` API and just use this project as `Elixir` library.
+You may entirely skip the `maru` config entry to disable `HTTP` API and just use this project as `Elixir` library.

 ### FCM configuration
 Lets take a look at sample `FCM` service configuration: